BleuLlama/LlamaVampireDrive/README.md

 but only three were returned, the response may look like this:

     RH:3:452233

+Also note that the field containing the number of bytes is NOT zero padded.
+Zero padded values are optional.
+That is to say, this is equivalent to the above message:

+    RH:0003:452233

 ### LS?p	-- Request filesystem list entries of path p